RossBoylan/mccli/README.md

 # Montecarlo CLI (Command Line Interface)

-WARNING: v 3.4 is for use only with the new Heart Failure Fortran model.
+WARNING: versions 3.4+ are for use only with the new Heart Failure Fortran model.

 WARNING: v 3.0 changes the meaning of inputs for the lognormal, beta and gamma distributions.
 The inputs now are the mean and standard deviation of the generated